BuckLens — Pattern Recognition

 Your best sit window, calculated.

-BuckLens analyzes every sighting across your cameras and finds the peak activity window for each one.
+BuckLens analyzes every sighting and finds the peak activity window for each camera.
 Not a generic "dawn and dusk" — the actual 2-hour block when deer move through that specific camera, under the conditions that produce the most sightings on your ground.

 • Peak activity window per camera with exact time range